ClementBobin/obsidian/docker/kubernetes/kind.md

 sudo mv ./kind /usr/local/bin/kind
 ```

+---

-## Cluster management
+## 🖱️ Cluster Management

-### Cluster creation
+### 🛠️ Cluster Creation

-You have to provide a configuration file which tells Kind how you want your Kubernetes cluster to be deployed.
-Find an example configuration file below:
+To create a cluster, you need to define a configuration file (`kind-cluster-config.yaml`) that specifies the cluster’s desired nodes and roles.
+Below is an example configuration:

 ```yaml
 kind: Cluster